MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk/kiosk-validate.md

 ### Auto-trigger touch keyboard

-In the multi-app mode, the touch keyboard will be automatically triggered when there is an input needed and no physical keyboard is attached on touch-enabled devices.
+In the multi-app mode, the touch keyboard i automatically triggered when there is an input needed and no physical keyboard is attached on touch-enabled devices.
 You don't need to configure any other setting to enforce this behavior.